grommet/grommet/src/js/components/Button/README.md

 **focusIndicator**

-Whether when 'plain' it should receive a focus outline.
+Whether it should receive a focus outline.
 Defaults to `true`.

 ```
 boolean